-In 2010, the National Institute of Neurological Disorders and Stroke ("NINDS") awarded to the Company a \$2.8 million grant to support research and development of CK-2017357 directed to the potential treatment for myasthenia gravis for a period of up to three years.
+The Company has a grant from the National Institute of Neurological Disorders and Stroke ("NINDS") to support research and development of tirasemtiv (formerly CK-2017357) directed to the potential treatment of myasthenia gravis.
 Management has determined that the Company is the principal participant in the grant arrangement, and, accordingly, the Company records amounts earned under the arrangement as revenue.
 The Company recognized grant revenue under this grant arrangement as follows (in thousands):